-Our last annual amendment occurred on March 21, 2019.
-Since that date, no material changes have been made to our brochure or brochure supplement.
+Our last annual amendment occurred on February 16, 2022.
+Since that date, we made no material changes to our brochure or brochure supplement:

 A copy of our updated brochure and brochure supplement is available to you free of charge and may be requested by contacting us at 248-347-7424 and/or rich@fountainheadfinancial.com.